clinton-hall/nzbToMedia/README.md

-If you have added .py to your PATHEXT (in windows) or you have given sabToCouchPotato.py executable permissions, or you are using the compiled executables you can manually call this process outside of sabnzbd for testing your configuration or in case a postprocessing event failed.
+If you have added .py to your PATHEXT (in windows) or you have given sabToCouchPotato.py executable permissions, or you are using the compiled executables you can manually call this process outside of your nzbclient for testing your configuration or in case a postprocessing event failed.
 To do this, execute sabToCouchPotato.py e.g. via ssl issue the following command: #./sabToCouchPotato.py when in the directory where sabToCouchPotato.py is located.